apache/trafficserver/doc/admin/performance-tuning.en.rst

 |TS| itself, of course, has many options you may want to consider adjusting to
 achieve optimal performance in your environment.
-Many of these settings are recorded in :file:`records.config` and may be adjusted with the :option:`traffic_line -s` command line utility while the server is operating.
+Many of these settings are recorded in :file:`records.config` and may be adjusted with the :option:`traffic_ctl config set` command line utility while the server is operating.

 CPU and Thread Optimization
 ---------------------------